 Volunteering offers you the chance to network with people in your industry, demonstrate your skills, and learn the ins and outs of an organization.
 These opportunities could set you up perfectly for a job offer.
 Whether you are volunteering full-time or part-time, for a short-term project or a long-term commitment, here are tips on how to work your way from volunteer to employee.

 How Volunteering Can Help Your Career

-There are a number of ways that volunteer work can enhance your career.
+There are many ways that volunteer work can enhance your career.
 Firstly, you can find a volunteer position that will help you develop new skills.
 Interested in becoming a strong public speaker?
-Volunteer as a community outreach volunteer for an organization you support, doing presentations and speaking to people about the organization.
+Become a community outreach volunteer for an organization you support and use the position to create presentations and speak to people about the organization.
 This is a great way to develop a new skill to put on your resume.

 Volunteering is also a low-stakes way to explore a new career path.
 Interested in public relations?
 Volunteer to help publicize an organization about which you are passionate.
 This is a great way to experience a field in which you are interested, without the long-term commitment.
 If you are currently unemployed, volunteering is also a great way to fill a gap in your resume.
 You can continue to gain valuable work experience while still job searching.

 Volunteering is a great place for professional networking.
 You will meet people with similar professional interests, who may be able to help you with your career.